HMRC and US LLCs: The Opaque Entity Tax Trap (2026)

 Quick take

-For years, UK residents who formed US single-member LLCs operated under a reasonable assumption: because the IRS treats a single-member LLC as a "disregarded entity," the income passes through to the individual.
-HMRC would see it the same way.
-The founder would report LLC income on their UK Self Assessment as personal income, and the US-UK Double Taxation Convention would handle any overlap.
+For years, UK residents who formed US single-member LLCs operated under a reasonable assumption: the IRS treats a single-member LLC as a "disregarded entity," so HMRC would too.
+Report the income on your Self Assessment as personal income, let the US-UK Double Taxation Convention handle any overlap, and move on.

 That assumption broke in April 2025.

-HMRC now classifies US LLCs as "opaque" entities — treated as if they were corporations, not pass-through vehicles.
-This creates a structural mismatch: the IRS sees the LLC as invisible (income taxed on the individual's return), while HMRC sees it as a separate taxable entity (a foreign company).
-The US-UK Double Taxation Convention's relief mechanisms were not designed for this asymmetry.
-A UK resident operating a US LLC may face a scenario where neither country's tax credit provisions fully eliminate the double taxation.
+HMRC now classifies US LLCs as "opaque" entities, treating them as corporations rather than pass-through vehicles.
+The IRS still sees the LLC as invisible.
+HMRC sees it as a separate taxable foreign company.
+The treaty's relief mechanisms were never designed for this kind of asymmetry, and a UK resident operating a US LLC can end up in a gap where neither country's tax credit provisions fully cover the double hit.

-The change did not happen overnight.
-HMRC signaled its position through updated guidance in the International Manual (INTM) and a series of technical interpretations starting in 2023.
-But the practical implications — how to report, what credits are available, what alternatives exist — have left UK founders with US LLCs in a documentation gap that most online LLC formation guides have not caught up with.
+This did not happen overnight.
+HMRC signaled the position through updated International Manual (INTM) guidance and a series of technical interpretations starting in 2023.
+But the practical fallout has left UK founders with US LLCs stuck in a documentation gap that most LLC formation guides still have not caught up with.

 What Does "Opaque" Mean in HMRC's Framework?

-HMRC classifies foreign entities using its own criteria, independent of how the entity's home jurisdiction classifies it.
-The relevant guidance is in HMRC's International Manual at INTM180000 onward, which covers the classification of foreign entities for UK tax purposes.
+HMRC classifies foreign entities using its own criteria, ignoring how the home jurisdiction classifies them.
+The relevant guidance starts at INTM180000.

-HMRC applies a functional test: does the entity have a legal personality separate from its members?
+Their test is functional: Does the entity have separate legal personality?
 Can it hold property in its own name?
-Do its members have limited liability?
-Is the entity's existence independent of its members?
+Do members have limited liability?
+Does it exist independently of its members?

-HMRC's conclusion: a US LLC is a "body corporate" — a term that, for UK tax purposes, means the entity is treated as a company.
-Not a partnership.
-Not a transparent entity.
-A company.
+HMRC's conclusion: a US LLC is a "body corporate," which for UK tax purposes means it is treated as a company.
+Not a partnership, not a transparent entity.

-The word "opaque" describes the tax consequence: HMRC does not look through the entity to the individual behind it.
-Income earned by the LLC is, in HMRC's view, income of the LLC.
-It is not automatically attributed to the UK-resident member as personal income.
+"Opaque" describes the tax consequence.
+HMRC does not look through the entity to the individual behind it.
+Income the LLC earns stays, in HMRC's view, with the LLC.
+It is not attributed to the UK-resident member as personal income.

 How This Differs from the IRS View

-The IRS has a different mechanism.
-Under Treasury Regulation Section 301.7701-3, a single-member LLC is a "disregarded entity" by default — meaning the IRS treats it as if it does not exist for federal income tax purposes.
-The member reports all income on their personal return.
+The IRS uses an entirely separate mechanism.
+Under Treasury Regulation Section 301.7701-3, a single-member LLC defaults to "disregarded entity" status.
+The IRS acts as if the LLC does not exist for federal income tax purposes.
+The member reports everything on their personal return.

 The result: the same entity is transparent for US purposes and opaque for UK purposes.